 Select a Nearby Landmark for Your Destination

-Pretty much everyone uses Waze since it works the best in Costa Rica so once you get in the car, you can tell the driver to put the landmark in Waze and have them drop you off where you need to go.
+Pretty much everyone uses Waze in Costa Rica so once you get in the car, you can tell the driver the closest landmark to your destination and have them drop you off where you need to go.

 There are Uber Drivers in the Wee Hours of the Morning

-You May Have to Use Surge Pricing During Rush Hour
+Surge Pricing During Rush Hour

 Surge pricing is annoying and unfortunately it is also in Costa Rica.
 San Jose, notorious for horrible traffic, impatient drivers and long ignored pot holes, is a mess during rush hour and surge pricing may be necessary to get a ride.